-Trump draws strong criticism for assailing woman TV host in personal terms
+Trump denounced after assailing woman TV host in personal terms

 He has sometimes singled out individual journalists, including a high-profile attack while he was running for office on former Fox News and current NBC journalist Megyn Kelly.
 That included a comment about "blood coming out of her wherever," which was widely interpreted as a reference to menstruation.

 Trump has been criticized in the past for his comments about women.
-His attack on Kelly came after she asked him during a presidential debate about his previous references to some women as "fat pigs, dogs, slobs and disgusting animals."
+He attacked Kelly after she asked him during a presidential debate about his previous references to some women as "fat pigs, dogs, slobs and disgusting animals."

-Trump issued an apology last October, just before the election, after a 2005 video surfaced in which he said he could grab women by their genitals whenever he wanted because he was a star.
+Trump apologized last October, just before the election, after a 2005 video surfaced in which he said he could grab women by their genitals whenever he wanted because he was a star.

 Trump has been critical before of the "Morning Joe" hosts, but Thursday's attack was especially harsh.

-Scarborough and Brzezinksi are engaged to be married.
-During the January meeting at the Mar-a-Lago estate in Florida, Trump offered to host their wedding and even officiate it, the two said in an interview in Vanity Fair published in May.
+Scarborough and Brzezinski are engaged to be married.
+During the January meeting at the Mar-a-Lago estate in Florida, Trump offered to host their wedding and even to officiate it, the two said in an interview in Vanity Fair published in May.

-Democrats condemned Trump's tweets as an example of what they view as his sexism.
-"Trump's bullying tweets are an attack on women everywhere," Democratic National Committee spokeswoman Adrienne Watson said.

-The tweets created a new distraction as Republican senators tried to bridge differences within the party and agree on major healthcare legislation.

-"I don't think that the president has ever been someone that gets attacked and doesn't push back," she told Fox News Channel.

-"People on that show have personally attacked him many times," Sanders added.
-"This is a president who fights fire with fire and certainly will not be allowed to be bullied by liberal media and the liberal elites within the media, or Hollywood or anywhere else."

-(Reporting by Susan Heavey and Susan Cornwell; Writing by Will Dunham; Editing by Frances Kerry)
+Reporting by Susan Heavey and Susan Cornwell; Writing by Will Dunham; Editing by Frances Kerry and Jonathan Oatis